sanchobbdo/guides/javascript/readme.md

   - The module should start with a `!`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
   - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
-  - Add a method called noConflict() that sets the exported module to the previous version.
+  - Add a method called noConflict() that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.

     ```javascript